kevgo/text-runner/textrun-workspace/README.md

 # Text-Runner Actions for the Text-Runner test workspace

-Some Text-Runner actions create files and folders on disk.
-These files and folders get created in a temporary directory called the _workspace_ so that they don't interfere with the documentation files.
+Some Text-Runner actions create files and folders on disk in order to execute a system under test.
+These files and folders get created in a temporary directory called the _workspace_ so that they don't interfere with the codebase that you document.
 This package provides [Text-Runner](https://github.com/kevgo/text-runner) actions for interacting with this Text-Runner workspace.